tse018/WatchMovieAtHome-v2.0.0/README.md

 Movie E-Commerce Website v2.0.0

-This is school project creating e-commerce web store using Vue.JS, Vuex, Local Storagge, Vue Router & Sanity.
+This is school project creating e-commerce web store using Vue.JS, Vuex, Local Storage, Vue Router & Sanity.

 Functionality for Cart using Vuex:
 - Add products to the cart